 We can only imagine how creepily obvious this was for the original Japanese gamers- as if it wasn't bad enough that an additional floor has apparently appeared out of nowhere, in Japan hospitals never have a 4th floor (sometimes even skipping straight from 3 to 5) because in Japanese, Four Is Death.

-The series of seemingly bottomless pits that you have to jump into in order to progress through a later area of the game.
+Silent Hill 2 has the infamous scene where James reaches into the hole in the wall, a move that a more Genre Savvy character would do well to avoid.
+There's also the series of seemingly bottomless pits that you have to jump into in order to progress through a later area of the game.
 And this is after James has found a note addressed specifically to him, warning him that very bad things will happen if he keeps up his search.

 There's also the hotel in which you stay on your first night in Innsmouth.
 The developers must have been worried that some players wouldn't pick up the atmosphere of "subtle" menace that suffuses the place, its proprietor, and every line of dialogue he speaks, so they helpfully included an easily accessible (almost impossible to miss, really) room full of hacked-up human bodyparts, complete with a bloodstained journal recounting the hotel owner's murders.
 So naturally you go to your room and curl up for a good night's rest, unconcernedly talking to yourself about how you're not likely to find a better place to sleep.
 Guess who tries to do what to you later that night.
 (Although staying on the streets of Innsmouth at night is hardly a better option than the hotel.)